Exploring The Village Herb Garden

 thyme herbarium

 A herbarium is a collection of preserved plant specimens and associated data used for scientific study.
-Illustrated here are examples of sage, southern wormwood, and thyme — perennial herbs from the Black Creek Pioneer Village garden collection.
+Illustrated here are examples of sage, southern wormwood, and thyme — perennial herbs from The Village at Black Creek garden collection.
 Select images to view full-sized.

 decorative figure